Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Inadequate sleep will also alter your hunger hormones and affect hunger and fullness levels, cravings, and can also increase the risk of injury, among other things.

-A 2004 study published in the journal, Sleep Medicine, found that at least partial weight restoration resulted in more deep sleep (Lauer, Krieg, 2004).
+There is hope in improving sleep when you regain nutrition, though.
+A 2004 study published in the journal, Sleep Medicine, found that at least partial weight restoration resulted in more deep sleep.

 We interviewed sleep expert and RD, Amy Bender, on the Nail your Nutrition podcast.
 It’s worth a listen as she gives great recommendations to improve sleep hygiene and quality.
-There’s some great nuggets in here!

-3. You’re Thinking About Food Constantly
+3. You Think About Food Constantly

 Thinking about food is not a sign of food addiction, as diet culture may have you think.
 Instead, it’s a natural and biological response for survival.